dashbird/site/content/knowledge-base/basic-concepts/what-is-serverless.md

 Serverless is a cloud architectural model that **abstracts away** from developers the need to **handle server** provisioning and maintenance.

-It is commonly associated with **Functions-as-a-Service** (Faas), a form of computing service that was the pioneer of all serverless systems.
+It is commonly associated with **Functions-as-a-Service** (Faas), a form of computing service that was the pioneer of all <a href="https://dashbird.io/knowledge-base/basic-concepts/what-is-serverless/">serverless systems</a>.
 FaaS executes self-contained code on-demand.
 It is stateless, not keeping any data persisted after an execution.

 Most types of traditional cloud services have a serverless version available nowadays: **database, queue buffer, pub/sub, stream processing, etc**.
 It is possible to build an entire application in the cloud relying solely on serverless platforms.